 Jokioinen, history and the future

 The Jokioinen story starts with the land and its farming.
-In the centre of Jokioinen, the stately manor estate setting with its parklands and plush gardens emanate the atmosphere of a bygone era.
-The Natural Resources Institute Finland (LUKE) and the agricultural exhibition and domestic animal park, Elonkierto, have naturally found their place in Jokioinen, in the middle of beautiful Tavastia Proper landscape.
+In the centre of Jokioinen, the stately manor estate setting with its parklands and plush gardens emanate the atmosphere of the bygone era.
+The Natural Resources Institute Finland (LUKE) and the agricultural exhibition and domestic animal park, Elonkierto, have naturally found their places in Jokioinen, in the middle of the beautiful Tavastia Proper landscape.

-During the summer months you can hop on te stem train or give your muscles a workout by taking on of the handcars for a run – in that case it is a good idea to `tank up´in one of the many restaurants and cafes in Jokioinen.
+During summer months, you can hop on the stem train, or give your muscles a workout by taking on the handcars for a run – in that case it is a good idea to ‘tank up’ in one of the many restaurants and cafés in Jokioinen.

 Municipality and the manor estate

 In Jokioinen, the beautiful scenery and the cultural environment exist harmoniously side by side.
-The main features of Jokioinen are the Jokioinen Estate with its historic buildings, manufacturing industry and research and science institutes.
-These are an integral part of life for the inhabitants and are also very visible to visitors.
+The main features of Jokioinen are the Jokioinen Estate with its historic buildings, manufacturing industry, and research and science institutes.
+These are an integral part of the life of the inhabitants, and they are also very visible to visitors.

 Trip throught the decades

-In Jokioinen are several interesting sights to experience local history.
-The Jokioinen Church is from 17th century and one of the oldest wooden churches in Finland which are in use around the year.
+In Jokioinen there are several interesting sights for experiencing the local history.
+The Jokioinen Church is from the 17th century and one of the oldest wooden churches in Finland, which are in use around the year.
 The Parsonage Museum preserves evidence of the ways of life in a country vicarage in the mid-1800s.
-The collections also include mementos of Finland´s first female minister´s Miina Sillanpää’s life.
-The Jokioinen Museum Railway operates on 14 kilometres long narrow gauge track during summer weekends with authentic old steam engines.
-The unique Narrow Gauge Museum, a souvenirs shop and a summer café are located in Minkiö Station.
+The collections also include mementos of Finland’s first female minister’s Miina Sillanpää’s life.
+The Jokioinen Museum Railway operates on a 14-kilometres-long narrow gauge track during summer weekends with authentic old steam engines.
+The unique Narrow Gauge Museum, a souvenirs shop, and a summer café are located in Minkiö Station.

 There are four Agricultural Exhibition Parks in Jokioinen, which are established by Luke Natural Resources Institute Finland (Luonnonvarakeskus).
-Elonkierto is an agricultural exhibition park and describes the story of Finnish agriculture, agricultural research and how it is applied in the natural environment.
-The Estate park and the Wendla Garden houses old plants and trees that have grown the Jokioinen estate park.
-In the Wendla Garden grow also FinE-species from a national genetic resources programme.
-Ferraria Slope in Jokioinen is a park that showcases the diversity and cultivation history of Finnish fruit and berry plants.
-The best way to explore the garden is by taste.
+Elonkierto is an agricultural exhibition park and describes the story of Finnish agriculture, agricultural research, and how it is applied to the natural environment.
+The Estate park and the Wendla Garden house old plants and trees that have grown at the Jokioinen estate park.
+In the Wendla Garden, FinE-species grow from a national genetic resources programme.
+Ferraria Slope in Jokioinen is a park that showcases the diversity, and cultivation history of Finnish fruit and berry plants.
+The best way to explore the garden is by tasting.